shelddin/MindControlNao/README.md

 - Furbrow -> Rotating left

 # How to use?
-first change the username for the directory to your computer username
+first change the username for the directory to your computer username, in line 35 you will find the following libPath = "/home/shehabaldeen/catkin_ws/src/nao_mind_controlled/bin/linux64/libedk.so" just change the directory to the right path on your computer

 After that basically run the two nodes separately by using the following commands